Azirella

 • Supersession: When statistical signals capture what was previously experiential, COMPENSATING entities are automatically superseded

-See Experiential Knowledge in action
+See Operating Knowledge in action

 Watch how overrides become training signal across the Decision Stream.